 Patients with TMJ should avoid chewing hard or excessively chewy foods such as gum, hard candies, caramel, etc. Patients should also avoid chewing with one side of their jaw, and clenching and grinding their teeth.

-Over time TMJ can change the shape of your face.
-TMJ can affect tooth alignment and can cause your jaw to become inflamed and swollen.
+Over time, it is possible for a TMJ disorder to can change the shape of your face.
+TMJ issues can affect tooth alignment and can cause your jaw to become inflamed and swollen.
 This may appear as your jaw becomes square shaped, or swollen on one particular side.

 Where do you massage TMJ?